TheTosters/entity_serializer/README.md

 This is the most simple xml which has any meaning.
 We are defining one serializer which will be named `Ser1` and one data class named `Book`.
 As expected `Book` class will have just one `String` field named `name`.
 For class `Book` serialization extensions will be generated.

+### Node import

+If for any reason you need add extra imports to generated code `import` node comes in.
+There is single mandatory attribute called `package` where you put what need to be imported.
+Each xml can have multiple `import` nodes.

+### Node serializer
+TODO:

 ### Node class